FlowFuse/website/company/strategy.md

 ### Principles

- - **All-remote**: we are able to hire the right people from wherever they are in the world.
-We work openly with one another and value clear communication and decision making without being sat in the same room.
  - **Open Source Stewardship**: be good role models of OSS participation at all levels
- - **Speed**: deliver and iterate across releases to maximise responsiveness and learning
  - **Reach**: avoid pigeon-holing to a single domain or industry.
 Be general by default, and allow for specialisation by plugin/extension
- - **Life balance**: our focus on results is not an excuse for long hours and unsociable expectations.
-Taking time-off and work/life balance are key to the success of an all-remote company
  - **Communication**: we communicate the good and the bad in a forward looking, constructive and supportive manner.
 We write things down.

 ### Strategic Initiatives